 D.1.
 Summary Records of the Committee on the Enforcement of International Arbitral Awards

-A. Deadline for signature2.
-The Convention, which was concluded on 10 June 1958, was open for signature until 31 December 1958.
-Twenty-four States signed the Convention before this deadline.1 Article VIII(1) provides that any other States which did not sign the Convention before the deadline, have acceded, or shall then accede to the Convention in accordance with the provisions of article IX of the Convention.
+2. The Convention, which was concluded on 10 June 1958, was open for signature until 31 December 1958.
+Twenty-four States signed the Convention before this deadline.1360 Article VIII (1) provides that any other States which did not sign the Convention before the deadline, have acceded, or shall then accede to the Convention in accordance with the provisions of article IX of the Convention.

-B. Definition of Parties to the Convention3.
-The Convention is open for signature by any “Member of the United Nations”.2 Article VIII(1) further provides that the Convention is open for signature by any other State which is or becomes a member of any specialized agency of the United Nations, or which is or becomes a party to the Statute of the International Court of Justice, or any other State to which the General Assembly of the United Nations addresses an invitation.
+3. The Convention is open for signature by any “Member of the United Nations”.1361 Article VIII (1) further provides that the Convention is open for signature by any other State which is or becomes a member of any specialized agency of the United Nations, or which is or becomes a party to the Statute of the International Court of Justice, or any other State to which the General Assembly of the United Nations addresses an invitation.

-4. During the United Nations Conference International Commercial Arbitration convened for the preparation and adoption of the Convention, a debate arose concerning the use of the term “State” in the definition of who may become a Party to the Convention.3 According to some delegations, the term “State” could not be used because it had no uniform meaning.4 No “State” had been invited by the General Assembly to sign the Convention prior to 31 December 1958.
+4. During the United Nations Conference on International Commercial Arbitration convened for the preparation and adoption of the Convention, a debate arose concerning the use of the term “State” in the definition of who may become a Party to the Convention.1362 According to some delegations, the term “State” could not be used because it had no uniform meaning.1363 No “State” had been invited by the General Assembly to sign the Convention prior to 31 December 1958.

-5. UN Treaty Handbook, para.
-126.96.36.199.
-The act by which a State expresses its consent to be bound by the Convention is distinct from the Convention’s entry into force.
-Consent to be bound is the act whereby a State demonstrates its willingness to undertake the legal rights and obligations under the Convention through the deposit of an instrument of ratification (under article VIII(2)) or of accession (under article IX).
+6. The act by which a State expresses its consent to be bound by the Convention is distinct from the Convention’s entry into force.
+Consent to be bound is the act whereby a State demonstrates its willingness to undertake the legal rights and obligations under the Convention through the deposit of an instrument of ratification (under article VIII (2)) or of accession (under article IX).
 On the other hand, entry into force is the moment the Convention becomes legally binding for a State; that is, the moment at which that State becomes Party to the Convention.
 That moment is defined under article XII.

-B. Depositary7.
-The Secretary-General of the United Nations is the depositary for the Convention.6 In practice, the Treaty Section of the United Nations Office of Legal Affairs carries out depositary functions on behalf of the Secretary-General.
+7. The Secretary-General of the United Nations is the depositary for the Convention.1365 In practice, the Treaty Section of the United Nations Office of Legal Affairs carries out depositary functions on behalf of the Secretary-General.

-6. The Secretary-General derives his authority as depository for multilateral treaties from: (a) Article 98 of the Charter of the United Nations; (b) provisions of the treaties themselves; (c) General Assembly resolution 24 (1) of 12 February 1946; and (d) League of Nations resolution of 18 April 1946 (see UN Treaty Handbook, para.
+1365.
+The Secretary-General derives his authority as depository for multilateral treaties from: (a) Article 98 of the Charter of the United Nations; (b) provisions of the treaties themselves; (c) General Assembly resolution 24 (1) of 12 February 1946; and (d) League of Nations resolution of 18 April 1946 (see United Nations Treaty Handbook, para.
 2.1).